A Tale of Two Motors

 What to do/take:

 • Make sure your cold tyre pressures are correct, keep monitoring those pressures throughout the journey.
+Do not neglect your tyres at any time during the trip, check the wear particularly the inner rears.

 • Study Plugshare thoroughly before you leave, especially the comments.
 While charging during the journey check Plugshare for your next stop just in case there’s any late changes.
 Always check into Plugshare so other EV drivers on the Nullarbor can plan ahead.
 Edit: it has become very apparent that the number of EVs crossing the Nullarbor have increased significantly through November and December 2022, there is a chance you could arrive at a charge point that is already in use, it is in your best interest to plugshare your journey so other drivers can liaise with you.
 The simple 30 second task of checking into plugshare by yourself and other EV travelers could save you 3 or 4 hours of wasted time at the next charge stop.